The Swan Archives

 This is the pride of the Archives' collection: the original art for the Style A campaign, handpainted by Mr. Alvin in 1974 with radiant dyes and inks (mostly with airbrush), on Strathmore paper.
 It's about 22" x 20", and is the only original, handmade color rendering of this artwork known to exist.
 Mr. Alvin created this as a preliminary version, for review by the studio and other interested parties, before he created the final painting (the whereabouts of which are unknown) that was reproduced en masse for the poster.
 As can be seen, it differs from the final poster artwork in many respects, three of which are very significant: First, the title shown here is simply "Phantom," rather than "Phantom of the Paradise," because this art was created before Fox implemented the title-change occasioned by their concerns about possible conflict with the King Features comic strip called Phantom.
 Second, the depiction of Paul Williams is cartoony, where it is almost photorealistic in the final version.
 (Clearly, Fox determined at the last moment that they wanted to use a more recognizable likeness of Williams, who was the only actor in the film whose face was already well known.)
 Finally, this version has two swans on either side of Paul Williams' head, rather than the stars that appear in the final version.
 You can read more about the fate of the two swans on our Swan Song Fiasco page.

-"Foreign" version of the Style A one sheet (which doesn't have the "PG" logo, as it was intended for use in English language territories where the MPAA rating system wasn't used, such as Canada.)
+"Foreign," or "International," version of the Style A one sheet.
+Printed in the USA, this version doesn't have the "PG" logo, as it was intended for use in Canada (and possibly other English language territories where the MPAA rating system wasn't used.)

 An extremely limited number of 36" x 36" posters like this one (we're not sure how many, but we sure don't see these very often) were specially printed prior to the film's release, at designer Anthony Goldschmidt's urging, for distribution to studio executives, publicity people, and the like.
 These were printed on high quality paper, with special partial Day-Glo inks for the neon "lights," and were coated with Marcoat, sort of a shellac glaze, which added gloss and protection from fading.
 Because of the large size, the luxurious printing process used, and the fact that they were distributed rolled rather than folded, they are far more attractive than the theatrical posters, and show the artwork to better advantage than any other format we know of.